Shōjo manga

-Shōjo manga (少女漫画) is an editorial category of Japanese comics targeting an audience of adolescent females and young adult women.
+Shōjo manga (少女漫画) is an editorial category of Japanese comics targeting an audience of adolescent girls and young adult women.
 It is, along with shōnen manga (targeting adolescent boys), seinen manga (targeting young adult and adult men), and josei manga (targeting adult women), one of the primary editorial categories of manga.
 Shōjo manga is traditionally published in dedicated manga magazines, which often specialize in a particular readership age range or narrative genre.